 Some of the features had outliers.
-Looking at the graph below we can see that there are two homes that are very spacious yet are extremely low in price.
-When making my model I must ensure that they are robust to outliers.
+Looking at the graph below, we can see that there's two homes that are very spacious yet are extremely low in price.
+When making my model, I must ensure that they are robust to outliers.

 To check for multicollinearity, I created a correlation matrix with respect to the target variable ‘SalePrice’.

 To correct the issue, I first concatenated the train and test set.
-I then replaced the Na’s with “None”.
-Researching further, I realized that two of the numerical features (‘MSSubClass’, ‘Mosold’) were actually categorical.
-‘MoSold’ used numerical values represented months.
-For example, “1” meant January and “2” meant February.
-In ‘MSSubClass’, numerical values identified the type of dwelling involved in the sale.
+I then replaced the Na's with "None".
+I further researched that two of the numerical features ('MSSubClass' and 'Mosold') were actually categorical.
+'MoSold' used numerical values that represented months.
+For example, "1" meant January, and "2" meant February.
+In 'MSSubClass', numerical values identified the type of dwelling involved in the sale.
 Both features were converted into strings.
-For the remaining numerical features, NA’s were replaced by the value zero.
+For the remaining numerical features, NA's were replaced by the value zero

 Lasso has an L1 penalty which allows coefficients to shrink to zero one by one to reduce their variance.
-Hence, lasso can be used to select the most important features.
-In this case,101 features were chosen and the other 119 features were eliminated.
-“GrLivArea” which represents the above ground living area seems to be the central feature in determining the sale price of a home.
+Hence, lasso can be used to select essential features.
+In this case,101 features were chosen, and the other 119 features were eliminated.
+"GrLivArea" which represents the above-ground living area, seems to be the central feature in determining the sale price.

 Gradient Boosting Regression

-Gradient boosting uses weak prediction models and combines them to make a strong “learner”.
-The loss was set to “huber” for it to be robust to outliers.
-My model received an R squared core of .98 which means that 98% of the variance in the target can be explained by the explanatory variables.
+Gradient boosting uses weak prediction models and combines them to make a strong "learner".
+The loss was set to "huber" for it to be robust to outliers.
+My model received an R squared score of .98, which means that the explanatory variables can explain 98% of the variance in the target.

 The advantage of ridge and lasso is that regularization helps to balance between overfitting and underfitting.
-It easy to assume that elasticnet would the top choice for modeling.
-However, after many submissions and fine tuning, xgboost had the best predictions.
+Therefore, it's easy to assume that elastic net would be the top choice for modeling.
+However, after many submissions and fine-tuning, xgboost had the best predictions.

-As the final prediction, I decided to average the predictions of lasso, elasticnet, and gradientboostingregressor.
+As the final prediction, I decided to average the predictions of lasso, elastic net, and gradientboostingregressor.
 Model ensembling is known to increase accuracy on a variety of machine learning tasks.
-As a result, I was able to land in the top 16% of 4074 Kaggle teams.
-Meticulously prepping the data through imputation and feature engineering prior to modeling ensured good results.
-Furthermore, fine tuning parameters of the model help prevent overfitting.
+That, combined with meticulously prepping the data through imputation and feature engineering before modeling, ensured good results.
+Furthermore, fine-tuning parameters of the model helped prevent overfitting.
+As a result, I was able to land in the top 16% of the 4074 Kaggle teams.

 If you would like more information, visit my GitHub for more details.